Home

 • Can you have your cocktail party in a separate room from your reception?

-Reception Halls
+Food Thoughts for Reception Halls

-• How many and what will the choices of entrées be?
+• How many and what will the choices of entrees be?

 • Can the caterer accommodate special food requests such as, diabetic, kosher, vegetarian and celiac free meals?